mathigon/textbooks/content/codes/content.md

 ---

 We can get our five-digit binary number by following any path from beginning to end.

-{.todo} // DIGITZ: could make it point to a full number, e.g. [10110](->.yes)
+For example, this is the binary sequence for [10110](->.yes).

 Please enter the number of things into the table below.